MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 'tournier' algorithm
 ^^^^^^^^^^^^^^^^^^^^

-This algorithm is an implementation of the iterative approach proposed in `Tournier et al. (2013) <http://onlinelibrary.wiley.com/doi/10.1002/nbm.3017/abstract>`__ to estimate a single b-value (single-shell) response function of single-fibre white matter, which can subsequently be used for single-tissue (constrained) spherical deconvolution.
-The algorithm iterates between performing CSD and estimating a response function from a set of the best 'single-fibre' voxels as detected from the CSD result itself.
+This algorithm is a reimplementation of the iterative approach proposed in `Tournier et al. (2013) <http://onlinelibrary.wiley.com/doi/10.1002/nbm.3017/abstract>`__ to estimate a single b-value (single-shell) response function of single-fibre white matter, which can subsequently be used for single-tissue (constrained) spherical deconvolution.
+The algorithm iterates between performing CSD and estimating a response function from a set of the best 'single-fibre' voxels, as detected from the CSD result itself.
 Notable differences between this implementation and the algorithm described in `Tournier et al. (2013)
 <http://onlinelibrary.wiley.com/doi/10.1002/nbm.3017/abstract>`__ include: